hypno2000/football-csv/README.md

     suggest using a lot of `IO.inspects`, minimal test cases, and asking someone if you get stuck.

-    The data has a could of quirks: a few of the team names contain a trailing space.
+    The data has a couple of quirks: a few of the team names contain a trailing space.
 The processing code strips trailing spaces, but it's good to keep in mind in case of expansions.